Focus on Breast Health is a series of tips to inform and empower you to be proactive about all aspects of breast care.

 A genetic counselor is a specially trained professional that will meet with you to review your personal and family health history.
 Your genetic counselor will also discuss and recommend certain genetic testing and explain what the results mean for you and your family.

 Is genetic counseling recommended for patients with breast cancer?

 At Nuvance Health, genetic counseling for breast cancer patients is optional but highly recommended.
 Understanding family history and genetic testing results can provide valuable information that may influence treatment and screening recommendations for the patient and their family.

-We are seeing more patients opt for genetic testing because the results can impact their treatment plan.
-There are more targeted medical interventions, called personalized medicine, based on an individual’s genetics and whether they are at a higher risk for cancer or a recurrence.
-For example, genetic testing results may dictate what type of surgery or chemotherapy may be more effective.
+We are seeing more patients opt for genetic testing because the results can affect their treatment plan.
+For example, targeted medical interventions or personalized medicine is based on an individual’s genetics and if they have a higher risk for cancer or a recurrence.
+Genetic testing results may dictate what type of surgery or chemotherapy may be more effective.

 Many patients with breast cancer are also interested in genetic testing for their family.
 They want to know if they carry a gene mutation that increases risk for a type of cancer so their children and siblings also know their potential risk.

 What are the benefits and risks of genetic testing?

 Through genetic testing, we can determine how your genes may influence the potential development of cancer for you and individuals in your family.
 If we learn through genetic testing that you have a hereditary predisposition, there may be proactive ways to reduce your risk of a breast cancer recurrence or lower the risk that you will develop another type of cancer.

 It is important to remember that knowledge is power.
 Gathering information about a potential genetic mutation can empower you to make decisions regarding your health.

 What is the role of genetic counselors in breast cancer care?